-This interpretation is in effect now for IAAF and USATF competitions; but for the sake of consistency, starters for collegiate and high school competitions also are encouraged to adopt this interpretation.
-It is quite probable it will "filter down" to those rule books soon anyway.
-This process has already begun, with the 2019 NCAA rule book containing a Note in Rule 5-2-1 defining a start using the exact wording contained in USATF Rule 162.12 (see the second sentence of 162.12 on page 27 below).
+This interpretation is in effect for WA and USATF competitions; but for the sake of consistency, starters for collegiate and high school competitions also are encouraged to adopt this interpretation.
+It is quite probable it will 'filter down' to those rules books soon anyway.
+This process has already begun, with the NCAA rules book containing a Note in Rules 7-2.1 and 15-2.1 defining a start using the exact wording contained in USATF Rule 162.12.

-A further comment regarding the recent IAAF interpretation of "commencement" of a start: The wording appears to have led on occasion to a misinterpretation.
-There have been a number of instances where an athlete has begun his forward movement with his body into the starting motion just before or right with the firing of the gun, but because neither hands nor feet had lost contact until after the gun fired it was not called a false start based on the wording of the new interpretation.
-This is an erroneous interpretation that appears to focus on only one of two possibilities described in the Note: "Any motion that does not include...the athlete's foot / feet losing contact with the footplate(s) of the starting blocks, or the athlete's hand / hands losing contact with the ground, shall not be considered to be the commencement of his start."
-Despite his movement, the athlete did not lose contact before the gun.
-However, this ignores the second possibility encompassed in the phrase "or result in" contained in the Note.
+A further comment regarding the recent WA interpretation of 'commencement' of a start: The wording when first adopted appeared to have led on occasion to a misinterpretation.
+There were a number of instances where an athlete began his forward movement with his body into the starting motion just before or right with the start signal, but because neither hands nor feet had lost contact until after the start signal it was not called a false start based on the wording of the new interpretation.
+This is an erroneous interpretation that appeared to focus on only one of two possibilities described in the original Note: "Any motion that does not include...the athlete's foot / feet losing contact with the footplate(s) of the starting blocks, or the athlete's hand / hands losing contact with the ground, shall not be considered to be the commencement of his start."
+Despite his movement, the athlete did not lose contact before the start signal.
+However, this ignored the second possibility encompassed in the phrase "or result in" contained in the Note.
 The sentence also says: "Any motion that does not...result in the athlete's foot / feet losing contact with the footplate(s) of the starting blocks, or the athlete's hand / hands losing contact with the ground, shall not be considered to be the commencement of his start."
-And in this case the athlete's movement, before or with the gun, did result in a continuous motion that did result in his losing contact with the ground and the footplates when he started.
-This Note is specifically intended to be applied to bucks/flinches, where there is movement that at some point stops at or before the instant the gun is fired.
+And in this case the athlete's movement, before or with the start signal, did result in a continuous motion that did result in his losing contact with the ground and the footplates when he started.
+This Note was specifically intended to be applied to bucks/flinches, where there is movement that at some point stops at or before the instant the start signal sounds.
 In the type of situation we are considering here there was no stop in his motion; once it started it continued into a start.
-And in this case the Note does not apply.
+And in this case the Note did not apply.
 He should be called for a false start.
-If it is not interpreted this way, we get right back to the situation we were in until a few years ago when athletes, coaches, and some starters interpreted the false start rule to mean that if you were moving right with the gun you were OK (even though to be moving at the gun you had to be internally initiating your start before the gun sounded; i.e., getting a "flyer").
+If it is not interpreted this way, we get right back to the situation we were in until a few years ago when athletes, coaches, and some starters interpreted the false start rule to mean that if you were moving right with the start signal you were OK (even though to be moving at the start signal you had to be internally initiating your start before the start signal sounded; i.e., getting a 'flyer').
 The IAAF Technical Committee said no, that should be a false start; so they changed the wording of the rule to say that the athlete cannot initiate a start until after receiving the sound of the gun or starting device.
-So for a starter this means that there has to be a slight, detectable bit of time (0.1 second or more) between the gun and any visible movement on the part of the athletes.
+So for a starter this means there has to be a slight, detectable bit of time (0.1 second or more) between the start signal and any visible movement on the part of the athletes.